mycargus/nightwatch-docker-grid/README.md

 bin/stop
 ```

+## I want to see the app under test.
+How can I do that?

+Open your browser and go to http://hello.docker.
+Easy!

+If you changed the value of `VIRTUAL_HOST` for the web service in your
+docker-compose.yml config, then you'll want to open that URL instead.

 ## Can I view the Selenium grid console?

 Yep!
 After having started the Selenium hub and nodes (`$ npm start`), open a